CWD Surveillance Areas and Special Regulations

 15A NCAC 10B .0503 (PDF)

-Carcass Transport Restrictions: The transportation of a deer carcass or parts of a carcass out of the PSA or out of the SSA is prohibited with the following exceptions, or as otherwise permitted by the Wildlife Commission:
+Carcass Transport Restrictions: The transportation of a deer carcass or carcass parts out of a primary or secondary surveillance area is prohibited except for the following, or as otherwise permitted by the Wildlife Commission:

-Wildlife Feeding: The placement of minerals or salt to purposely congregate wildlife is prohibited in the PSA and SSA.
+Wildlife Feeding: The placement of minerals or salt to purposely congregate wildlife is prohibited in primary and secondary surveillance areas.
 The placement of bait, food, or food products to purposefully congregate wildlife is prohibited from Jan.
 2 – Aug.
-31 in the PSA and SSA, except for:
+31 in primary and secondary surveillance areas, except for:

 • Bird feeders